xenondevs/Docs/docs/invui/inventory.md

 The handler for the `ItemPostUpdateEvent` registered with `setPostUpdateHandler` will be called after changes were processed.
 You can't cancel this event, but you can use it to remove items from the inventory without it having an effect on the source of the change.
-This might be useful trash can inventories or similar.
+This might be useful for trash can inventories or similar.

 ## Inventories in GUIs